 Crediting the people of India for their efforts, the Prime Minister mentioned that the government took up many initiatives, be it collecting resources to remove filth, building various water treatment plants or constructing toilets, but the success of this campaign was ensured when the public decided that there should be no dirt at all.
 The Prime Minister emphasised the need to inculcate this idea of public participation towards water conservation and highlighted the impact that awareness can create.

-“We can organise ‘Water Awareness Festivals’ or an event related to water awareness can be added to the fairs held at the local level,” he said while stressing on the need to make the younger generations aware of this subject through innovative ways from curriculum to activities in schools.
+“We can organize ‘Water Awareness Festivals’ or an event related to water awareness can be added to the fairs held at the local level,” he said while stressing on the need to make the younger generations aware of this subject through innovative ways from curriculum to activities in schools.
 The Prime Minister informed that the country is constructing 75 Amrit Sarovar in every district wherein 25 thousand Amrit Sarovars have already been built so far.
 He emphasised the need to connect technology, industry, and startups to identify problems and find solutions and mentioned technologies like geo-sensing and geo-mapping that can be of great help.
 He also stressed the need to come up with government policies and bureaucratic procedures to tackle water-related issues at the policy levels.

 Highlighting the success of ‘Jal Jeevan Mission’ as a major development parameter for a state to provide water to every household, the Prime Minister remarked that many states have done a good job while many states are moving forward in this direction.
 He recommended that once this system is in place we should ensure its maintenance in the same way in the future.
 He proposed that Gram Panchayats should lead the Jal Jeevan Mission, and after the work is completed, they should also certify that sufficient and clean water has been made available.
 “Every Gram Panchayat can also submit a monthly or quarterly report online stating the number of houses that are getting tap water in the village.”
 He also added that a system of periodic water testing should also be developed to ensure the quality of water.